Class Attendance Policies

 NOTE: The Counseling Center does not normally support retroactive requests for missed classes or coursework.

 Upon their return, students should consult with the relevant professor(s) to discuss the professor’s plan to accommodate the dean’s excuse.
-A dean’s excuse is not available for class absences related to activities such as field trips, trips related to research with faculty, or other special opportunities; therefore, students are directed to communicate with relevant faculty members to request possible accommodations.
+A dean’s excuse is not available for class absences due to religious holidays or for activities such as field trips, trips related to research with faculty, or other special opportunities; therefore, students are directed to communicate with relevant faculty members to request possible accommodations.
 Faculty members have the right to refuse to grant accommodations for absences not covered by a dean’s excuse.

 714 Sullivan Road